GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 begin loading.

 {% Aside %}
-There is an [open bug](https://bugs.chromium.org/p/chromium/issues/detail?id=982020&q=component:Blink) to ensure that these different thresholds can be experimented with by [throttling the network](https://developers.google.com/web/tools/chrome-devtools/network/#throttle) in Chrome DevTools.
+In Chrome 77, you can experiment with these different thresholds by [throttling the network](https://developers.google.com/web/tools/chrome-devtools/network/#throttle) in DevTools.
 In the meantime, you will need to override the effective connection type of the browser using the `chrome://flags/#force-effective-connection-type` flag.
 {% endAside %}

 ### Image loading